 During her initial hearing on 12 September 2012, Kuray and her co-defendants asked to be able to defend themselves in Kurdish, a request that was rejected by the court.
 Shortly afterwards, detained KCK suspects announced a hunger strike; amongst their stated demands were the right to defend oneself in one’s mother tongue, native language education, and improved conditions for imprisoned PKK leader Abdullah Öcalan.
 Zeyneb Kuray was one of over 700 participants in the 68-day hunger strike, which ended on 18 November 2012 and is seen to have been instrumental in the passing of a new law which allows Kurdish defendants to speak their mother tongue in court.
-The latest trial hearing, which began on Monday 22 April 2013, saw Kuray and her co-defendants being allowed to defend themselves in Kurdish for the first time.
+At the following hearing, which began on Monday 22 April 2013, Kuray and her co-defendants were allowed to defend themselves in Kurdish for the first time.

-Ahead of this most recent hearing, 26 of the journalists on trial, including Zeyneb Kuray, remained detained in prison facilities in Istanbul.
+Ahead of the hearing in April 2013, 26 of the journalists on trial, including Zeyneb Kuray, remained detained in prison facilities in Istanbul.
 On 26 April, the court ruled that just two of those journalists – Zeyneb Kuray and Sadık Topaloğlu – would be released pending trial.
 On learning of this development Jo Glanville, Director of English PEN, said:

 “Whilst we welcome the release of Zeyneb Kuray and Sadık Topaloğlu, we remain concerned that they are being penalised for their legitimate coverage of the Kurdish issue.
 We believe that the charges against them and others involved in the trial are in violation of their rights to non-violent freedom of expression and association, principles to which the Turkish government is committed as a signatory to the UN International Covenant on Civil and Political Rights and the European Convention on Human Rights.
 We are therefore calling for the release of all those who remain detained, and for the charges against them to be dropped.”

-The next hearing will take place on 17 June 2013.
+The next hearing is now scheduled to take place on 25 September 2013.